Community services office

 The Community Services Office opened in 2014, in response to the need for a public space that a community member could come to for domestic violence services, counseling services and court advocacy without going through the Shelter or Rape Crisis Center.
 In 2017, we added the Prevention Education Advocate to provide a curriculum to high school and middle school students about healthy relationships.

-The Community Services Office staff includes the DVSV Advocate, DVSV Community Advocate, DVSV Counselor, Sexual Assault Counselor and Prevention Education Advocate and is our “public” offices.
+The Community Services Office staff includes the DVSV Advocate, DVSV Community Advocate, DVSV Counselor, Sexual Assault Counselor and Prevention Education Advocate.

-At the Community Services Office we provide crisis intervention which aims to intervene as soon as possible after the onset of the crisis in order to enable the individual to overcome it, minimize the usage of maladaptive coping strategies and avoid complete psychological breakdown.
+At the Community Services Office we provide crisis intervention which aims to intervene as soon as possible after the onset of a crisis in order to enable the individual to overcome it, minimize the usage of maladaptive coping strategies, and avoid complete psychological breakdown.